 What can I say?
 I love cursors, and I change them more often than my clothes.
 I’m happy with that, but not when it comes to Microsoft.
-Although the company made severe changes and improvements over the years to their operating system, they’re still behind in stylizing everything.
+Although the company made severe changes and improvements over the years to its operating system, it’s still behind in stylizing everything.

-If you think about it, we’re still in that time where Microsoft’s old Control Panel is still available in Windows 11’s latest stable versions, what else should I say?
-I wouldn’t expect the company to create anything new for its latest operating system at this time, as they already working on building the next version, Windows 12.
+If you think about it, we’re still in that time where Microsoft’s old Control Panel is still available in Windows 11’s latest stable versions.
+What else should I say?
+I wouldn’t expect the company to create anything new for its latest operating system at this time, as they are already working on building the next version, Windows 12.

-What I wish is that they’ll focus a bit on the customization options, and mostly on creating – at least one – fun new cursor.
-But until that moment arrives, here are 5 of the best Windows cursors that you can download right now, all of them available for the oldest version of the operating system as well.
+What I wish is that they’ll focus a bit on the customization options, and mostly on creating at least one fun new cursor.
+However, until that moment arrives, here are 5 of the best Windows cursors that you can download right now, all of which are available for the oldest version of the operating system as well.

 What you need to know when looking at Windows cursors